AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VBO-Dataset.md

 ![training](/resources/automated_training.png)

 Training with the change detection task begins with simple static grating stimuli, changing between 0 and 90 degrees in orientation.
 On the very first day, mice are automatically given a water reward when the orientation of the stimulus changes (`TRAINING_0_gratings_autorewards_15min`).
 On subsequent days, mice must lick following the change in order to receive a water reward (`TRAINING_1_gratings`).
-In the next stage, stimuli are flashed, with a 500ms inter stimulus interal of mean luminance gray screen (`TRAINING_2_gratings_flashed`).
+In the next stage, stimuli are flashed, with a 500ms inter stimulus interval of mean luminance gray screen (`TRAINING_2_gratings_flashed`).

 Once mice perform the task well with gratings, they are transitioned to natural image stimuli.
 Different groups of mice are trained with different sets of images, as described in the `project_code` section above.
 In the following description, we use `X` as a placeholder for image set `A`, `B`, `G` and `H` in the `session_type` name.